zenml-io/zenml/examples/annotation_label_studio/README.md

 ## 🗺 Overview

 NOTE: This example currently only runs with a cloud artifact store.
+[This guide by Label Studio](https://labelstud.io/guide/storage.html) contains more details if you have trouble understanding the instructions below.

 For a full video walkthrough on how to run this email, please check out [our community hour demo](https://www.youtube.com/watch?v=bLFGnoApWeU) in which we